 - 13 Beautiful Coastal Towns in Florida You Must Visit

 - 87 Epic Things to do in Orlando, Florida (from a Local)

-The Best Places to Plan Anniversary Trips in Florida
+The Best Getaways in Florida for Couples

 We have organized this list by the different regions in Florida: The Florida Panhandle, North Florida, Central Florida, and South Florida.
 The sunshine state has a lot to offer, including barrier islands, beaches, lively cities, and romantic hotels.